justas05/Compiler/3-compiler-documentation.md

 General approach
 ----------------

+_Describe your overall approach to mapping variable, parameters, etc. into registers or memory locations at exection time, using 200 words or less_.

 I did not use many registers because they are a limited resource, and instead I decided only to use registers $2 and $3 for performing operations and rarely use registers $t0 and $t1